Someshwar, Karkala taluk

 Someshwara is a village in Karkala taluk in the Indian state of Karnataka.

 Geography

 Someshwara, in Karnataka, is a village in Hebri taluk, at the foothills of Agumbe ghat section and about 11 km from Hebri town.
-Name can be traced by the somanath temple in the town.
+Name can be traced by the Somanath temple in the town.
 There is also a Maha Ganapathi temple right opposite to the bus stand in the town.

 It is a main junction for Mangalore, Udupi, Hebri, Kundapur and Shimoga.

+Noted people

+Noted social worker and Karnataka Rajyotsava awardee Gururaj Hebbar is from Someshwara.